WTIGER001/sfcmap/README.md

 - Better edit page... the current one is ugly
 - Players, Owner, GMs list
 - GM Notes
+- Zoom in effect on hover for game cards

 ## Character
 - Fix pcgen import